• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-Well Karen, the basic answer is to keep working hard and trying to improve the work you do.
+To ensure a good working relationship with your creative director, keep working hard and trying to improve.
 Be willing to help out wherever you can and play nicely with others.
-But you pretty much knew all of that already, right?
+But you pretty much knew all that already, right?

-So instead of giving you ways to stay on his good side, I want to make sure you’re aware of things to avoid.
+Instead of giving you ways to stay on their good side, make sure you’re aware of things to avoid.
 With that said, here are three phrases you might be tempted to say that drive creative directors crazy.
+(And here’s some info about what creative directors wish you knew.)

 Now, don’t get me wrong—it’s okay to let this happen once or twice when you’re new to a team and still learning the creative director and the brand’s style.
 But once you start anticipating the feedback your creative director gives you, you need to start incorporating it before it gets to them.

-Your creative director will probably have at least 7-to-10 years of experience on you—not to mention the fact that he or she is your boss.
+Your creative director will probably have at least seven to 10 years of experience on you—not to mention the fact that they are your boss.
 And a suggestion is one thing, but a directive is another thing, entirely.
 When he/she makes a recommendation, you’d better follow it.

 Now, after you’ve been working with your creative director for a while, you may not need to do this.
 You may (and probably will) get to the point where he or she trusts your skills enough to evaluate their suggestion in layout and veto it in favor of a better one.
 But don’t rush this step.
 Make sure that you and your CD really are on the same page before starting to consider recommendations as suggestions.